AdityaGit8009/Web-IIMMA/README.md

 # Web-Robomart
-This is a Clone for Robomart.com
+This is a Clone of Robomart.com